-This assignment is good for assessing how students juxtapose a primary media object against other media selections (ie, visual annotations) or a series of thoughts (ie, textual annotations).
+This assignment can assess how students juxtapose a primary media object against other media selections (ie, visual annotations) or a series of thoughts (ie, textual annotations).
 Students may be asked to display correlations or contrasts in context, or to prepare a set of annotations that appear as a media selection plays.

 An instructor creates a sequence assignment by filling in assignment instructions and due date.
 Students then respond to a sequence assignment by choosing one primary media selection from their collection, and then lining up along a timeline a series of selections from their collection, and/or writing a series of text annotations, as instructed.

-As they build a selection assignment reponse, a student can "play" it and adjust the timing of visual or textual annotations as needed.
+As they build a selection assignment response, a student can "play" it and adjust the timing of visual or textual annotations as needed.